georgewrmarshall/deprecation-ticket-template/REPLACE.md

 - NEW_COMPONENT_FILE_PATH
 -->

-# Replace old OLD_COMPONENT component with new NEW_COMPONENT component
+# Replace deprecated OLD_COMPONENT component with new NEW_COMPONENT component

 ### Description